Santa Clarita, California: Climate

+During the summer (late June through mid-September) high temperatures average 90–95 F, commonly reaching 110 F or higher during heat waves.
+Rain is very rare.
+Due to the aridity, summer temperatures cool down significantly at night.
+Summer and fall carry significant wildfire risk due to the presence of dry brush.
+The hottest temperature recorded in the city is 118 F on July 5, 2024.

+During winter, temperatures are mild.
+In most winters, there are a few days with highs above 80 F and a few days that stay below 50 F. Temperatures rarely fall below freezing.
+Rain falls primarily from December through March.
+Snowfall is very rare; the most recent snow was a light dusting in February 2023.
+Santa Clarita lies within USDA plant hardiness zone 10a, except for the far eastern part of the city, which is in zone 9b.

+In Santa Clarita, the sun is above the horizon for 9 hours, 51 minutes on the winter solstice (December 20–22) and 14 hours, 28 minutes on the summer solstice (June 20–22).

 Wildfires

 Characterized by dry hills covered in brush and chaparral, Santa Clarita is susceptible to wildfires.
-Although wildfires are most common in summer and fall, they can occur throughout the year during drought conditions, such as in December 2017.
+Although wildfires are most common in summer and fall, they can occur throughout the year during drought conditions, such as in December 2017 and January 2025.
 Wildfire risk is highest when Santa Ana winds blow through the area from the Mojave Desert.

 Notable wildfires in the Santa Clarita Valley include the Rye Fire, Buckweed Fire, Sand Fire, and Tick Fire.

 Ecology

 Santa Clarita is located along the boundary between the WWF-designated California coastal sage and chaparral ecoregion to the southwest, and California montane chaparral and woodlands ecoregion to the northeast.

 Cityscape

 Although generally considered a large suburb of Greater Los Angeles, the city of Santa Clarita consists of four distinct communities: Canyon Country, Newhall, Saugus, and Valencia.
 Each community is characterized by a mixture of single-family homes, townhomes, apartment buildings, condominiums, and commercial and industrial areas.
-Valencia, a master-planned community, contains the city's largest shopping center (Westfield Valencia Town Center) and most of the city's corporate headquarters, government buildings, hotels, and tallest buildings.
+Valencia, a master-planned community, contains the city's largest shopping center (Valencia Town Center) and most of the city's corporate headquarters, government buildings, hotels, and tallest buildings.
 The neighborhoods in Canyon Country and Saugus are characterized by a wide age range, from older developments dating from the 1960s or earlier to new developments built in the 21st century.
 Newhall, the oldest area of the city, has also experienced new commercial and industrial development.
 Throughout the city, single-family suburban tract housing predominates, with apartment and condominium complexes along major thoroughfares.
 Many communities in Santa Clarita, especially in newer areas, have homeowner associations, and some are gated.
 Placerita Canyon and Sand Canyon are equestrian communities with large custom ranch homes.

 Communities just outside the city limits include Agua Dulce, Castaic, Stevenson Ranch, unincorporated Valencia, and Val Verde.
 All residents of the Santa Clarita Valley, both inside and outside the city, may use either their neighborhood or "Santa Clarita" for their mailing addresses.

-The neighborhoods of Santa Clarita are vaguely defined, and in some cases, sources conflict on their boundaries.
-For example, some sources include Arroyo Seco Junior High School in Valencia, while other sources place it in Saugus.
-The area of Newhall's 91321 ZIP code north of Golden Valley Road is often considered part of Canyon Country.